-Minimally invasive disc treatment gives long-term relief from
+Minimally invasive disc treatment gives long-term relief from chronic back pain

 2 December 2009